noahgiles1/AHK-OSRS-Scripts/README.md

 # AHK-OSRS-Scripts

 Download noah_X.XX.exe program to use scripts. <br/>
-Script help and images currently not updated.
+Script help and images currently not all updated.
 <br/>
 Always monitor scripts as lag and other factors can break them. <br/>
 ### F12 to force stop running scripts. ###